 Prerequisite Course Work for Graduate Study

 Eighteen semester hours of undergraduate courses in the major subject area, including 12 advanced semester hours, are prerequisite for all graduate study, except Social Work.
+The MBA Program requires 15 credit hours of undergraduate courses.
 Each department has the right to examine an applicant's prerequisites and to accept certain equivalent hours or to require additional work if the graduate coordinator and the student's program chair feel it is necessary.

 Students who have been inactive for two long semesters (fall and spring) must resubmit an application to be considered for readmission via www.applytexas.org.
 Students returning for certification must complete a new application for admission (ApplyTexas Webpage) to be admitted for the certification program.